 Bones like giant pieces of femur and hip that are filled with marrow can be given to your dog to chew and gnaw on to their heart’s content.

 Do’s and Don’ts For Feeding With Raw Bones

 Although recreational bones are safe with proper supervision, leaving your dog unattended can result in any of the dangers already discussed with cooked bones, should the raw bone be accidentally broken down and ingested by your dog.

-For your own sake, feed your dog his bone either outside, or if they must stay inside, restrict them to a small space like their crate.
+- Feed your dog his bone either outside, or restrict them to a small space like their crate.
 This will keep the mess limited and easier to clean up after.

 You want to be as certain as possible that they will not be able to break the bone down into sizes that can be swallowed.

 - If your dog is prone to pancreatitis – avoid marrow-containing bones.